Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureIndustry & CommerceSettlements & Settlers.
 A significant historical year for this entry is 1800.

 Location.
 38° 44.739′ N, 85° 3.908′ W. Marker is in Vevay, Indiana, in Switzerland County.
 It is in Jefferson Township.
-Marker is at the intersection of Ferry Street and Franklin Street, on the right when traveling south on Ferry Street.
+It is at the intersection of Ferry Street and Franklin Street, on the right when traveling south on Ferry Street.
 Touch for map.
 Marker is at or near this postal address: 101 Ferry St, Vevay IN 47043, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Kessler House (about 600 feet away, measured in a direct line); Historic Fire Bells (about 600 feet away); Armstrong Tavern (about 600 feet away); Armstrong Tavern - 1816 (about 700 feet away); Chateline House (about 700 feet away); Hoosier Theater (about 800 feet away); U.P.
+At least 8 other markers are within walking distance of this marker: Kessler House (about 600 feet away, measured in a direct line); Historic Fire Bells (about 600 feet away); Armstrong Tavern (about 600 feet away); Armstrong Tavern - 1816 (about 700 feet away); Chateline House (about 700 feet away); Hoosier Theater (about 800 feet away); U.P.
 Schenck House - 1844 (approx. 0.2 miles away); Dufour House (approx. 0.2 miles away).
 Touch for a list and map of all markers in Vevay.

 Also see . . .